PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Related Work

 \subsection{Retrieve-based Generation}

+There are lots of works for retrieve-based generation.
+We will detail some classical studies since our main aim is not to compare with them.
 Some generative models, like GPT2 \cite{radford2019language}, perform well on many tasks such as machine translation and question answer \cite{yang2020towards, lewis2018generative, guo2018dialog}.
-However, recent some works have pointed out that in dialogue system, the generation model just relied on the input context suffers from some issues, such as dull generation (e.g. "I don't know") and hallucination \cite{DBLP:conf/acl/0088GWYQWHZMCCD22, DBLP:conf/naacl/LiGBGD16, DBLP:conf/emnlp/0001PCKW21}.
+However, recent some works have pointed out that in dialogue system, the generation model just relied on the input context suffers from some issues, such as dull generation (e.g. ``I don't know") and hallucination \cite{DBLP:conf/acl/0088GWYQWHZMCCD22, DBLP:conf/naacl/LiGBGD16, DBLP:conf/emnlp/0001PCKW21}.
 To prompt model to generate more engaging response, RetNRef \cite{DBLP:conf/emnlp/WestonDM18} proposes a simple but effective retrieve-and-refine strategy.
 RetNRef appends the retrieved context-relevant responses to context to guide the generation.
 Similar to this approach, Cai et al. \cite{DBLP:conf/ijcai/CaiCSZY20} retrieves both literally-similar and topic-related exemplars to guide dialogue generation.
 Majumder et al. \cite{DBLP:journals/access/MajumderGHGMP22} employs dense passage retrieval and introduce three communication mechanisms of empathy to facilitate the generation towards empathy.
 For the ESC task, the abundant prior knowledge in historical conversations has great reference value for reducing seeker's emotional stress.
 Besides, the responses with the same strategy are similar in sentence pattern.
 Thus, we introduce exemplars into generation model and denoise exemplars according to the strategy distribution to emphasize those more relevant exemplars.